judsonlmoore/judsonlmoore.com/_posts/blog/2020-03-04-consequences-of-rotary-youth-programs.md

 As a result, the next summer, I departed on an epic one-year study abroad journey to Germany.
 This year set the foundation for who I was to become later in life.
 In fact, since 2016, I have been living in Germany again!

-{% cloudinary /assets/images/2020/02/showing-up-by-hand-raising.jpeg caption="" %}
+{% cloudinary post-image /assets/images/2020/02/showing-up-by-hand-raising.jpeg caption="" %}

 ### What does Rotary have to do with showing up?